DOWingard/Minkowski-Sum-Real-Time-Visualizer-with-Convex-Triangulation/README.md

 # Minkowski Sum Real Time Visualizer with Convex Triangulation

-First time C++ user, that why it looks like that...

 This is a simple computational geometry project to demonstrate 2-D Minkowski sums.